kainosnoema/transkode/README.md

 # transkode

-Redis-backed (queued) transcoding server for images and video (coming).
+Node-powered, Redis-backed (queued) transcoding server for images and video (coming).

 ## Is it any good?